ZhangXavier/openwrt-Actions/README.md

 - Generate `.config` files using [Lean's OpenWrt](https://github.com/coolsnowwolf/lede) source code. ( You can change it through environment variables in the workflow file. )
 - Push `.config` file to the GitHub repository, and the build starts automatically.Progress can be viewed on the Actions page.
 - When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.

+### Tips

+It may take a long time to create a `.config` file and build the OpenWrt firmware.
+Thus, before create repository to build your own firmware, you may check out if others have already built it which meet your needs by simply [search `Actions-Openwrt` in GitHub](https://github.com/search?q=Actions-openwrt).

+Add some meta info of your built firmware (such as firmware architecture and installed packages) to your repository introduction, this will save others' time.

 ## Acknowledgments